Skip to product information

 4. Set the travel stops (optional). loosen both stops and move the cutting edge of the blade close to the front edge of the stone, push the stop up to the carriage and tighten.
 Repeat for the back edge of the stone with the rear stop.

 5. Sharpening: The naniwa pro stones require a splash of water but others may require soaking or cutting oil.
 I like to work the blade in sections, usually the heel, belly and tip, building up a small burr long the full edge before repeating on the other side.
 Thin knives only take a few strokes, I would avoid more than 10 or so before flipping the blade to keep symmetrical.
 I start at 1k grit for thin edges but chipped or thicker knives may require 400 grit.
-Final grit depends on personal preference, generally finer the finish, the sharper it will feel, but a toothier edge can often handle tomato skins and the like better once the knife starts loosing its edge.
-A leather strop can prolong this.
+Final grit depends on personal preference, generally finer the finish, the sharper it will feel, but a toothier edge can often continue cutting once the knife starts loosing its edge.
+A leather strop can help remove burrs and keep the edge straight for longer.

 6. Stropping: Finish by removing the knife carefully and stropping on leather to remove the burr.
 With newly sharpened knives I like a fine honing compound on a paddle strop but for daily use, clean leather is best.